aws/eks-anywhere/docs/content/en/docs/tasks/troubleshoot/_troubleshooting.md

 If you've changed these fields and they're not syncing to the cluster as you'd expect, check out the logs of the pod in the `source-controller` deployment in the `flux-system` namespaces.
-If `flux` is having a problem connecting to your Github repository the problem will be logged here.
+If `flux` is having a problem connecting to your GitHub repository the problem will be logged here.

 ```sh
 $ kubectl get pods -n flux-system